Grislow/KnowledgeBase/resources/glossary.md

 ## Encapsulation
 Grouping data and into a single unit(like an object).
 Allows restricting access to the state of that unit.

+## Encryption
+The process of turning readable information into cyphered(scrambled and unreadable) information.

+There are two main types of encryption:
+* **symmetric** - both parties share a common secret key
+* **asymmetric** - one of the parties holds a pair of public and secret key(PKI - public key infrastructure)

+Usually both methods are used.
+Asymmetric encryption is slower, hence it is used to exchange a secret key between client and serve(called **key exchange**).
+Thereafter information exchanged between client is server is encrypted symmetricly(through **cypher methods**) since it is faster and both parties already share a secret key.

 ## Endpoint
-One end of a communcation channel.
+One end of a communication channel.
 Usually associated with a URI.

 This could be in a file system:
 ```